Alternate Route Introduction

 Q. Do I need to take this course if I already have my CE?

-A. This course is not required until a candidate accepts a contracted teaching position; however it is needed to begin teaching.
+A. Yes.
+This course is not required until an Alternate Route candidate accepts a contracted teaching position; however it is needed to begin teaching.
 Therefore, we suggest candidates consider taking the course as soon as possible.
 The following is from a broadcast to NJ Superintendents from the DOE on April 11.
-2017.
-"Administrators should ensure that all new teachers hired who hold a Certificate of Eligibility (CE) are enrolled in an approved teacher preparation program by the start of their first school year and have received confirmation from the preparation program that the new teachers have completed the pre-professional (50 hours) component of the program. "
+2017: "Administrators should ensure that all new teachers hired who hold a Certificate of Eligibility (CE) are enrolled in an approved teacher preparation program by the start of their first school year and have received confirmation from the preparation program that the new teachers have completed the pre-professional (50 hours) component of the program."

-Q. May I use past experiences as the clincial observation requirement and/or will the instructor help me coordinate a placement?
+Q. May I use past experiences as the clinical observation requirement and/or will the instructor help me coordinate a placement?

-The candidate then registers for the Alternate Route teacher preparation program directly with a provider of which Stockton University is one.
+The candidate then must apply for the Alternate Route teacher preparation program directly with a provider: Stockton University is an approved 100% online provider.

 - Course Worksheet for K-12 Subject Specific CE holders